Go / No-Go supplier decision planning before china factory visit

 Most supplier decisions are determined before the visit begins.

-but by what you define in advance.
+but by what is defined in advance.

-Most Teams Prepare the Trip — Not the Decision
+Most Teams Prepare The Trip — Not The Decision

 Before going to China, most teams prepare:

-• Supplier lists
+• supplier lists

-• Travel schedules
+• travel schedules

-• Meeting agendas
+• meeting agendas

-Everything looks organized.
+Everything appears organized.

-But one critical element is missing:
+But one critical element is often missing:

 What defines an acceptable supplier — and what defines a supplier that must be rejected?